 - Classes may be combined if the number of entries in several single classes is insufficient.
-If any classes are combined, state aid shall be limited to the maximum total premiums listed for a single class or animals, items or articles in the department. - (2) (a) Except as provided under par. (b), no county or district fair may receive state aid for sexually intact male dairy cattle, beef cattle, sheep, goats, swine or horses unless those animals are registered purebreds.
-Registered purebred status shall be documented by a certificate of registry from the appropriate breed association or society, or by a copy of the application for registration. - (b) Paragraph (a) does not apply to dairy cattle exhibited at a county or district fair if a national breed association certifies that those dairy cattle are recorded in that breed association's qualified herd book which records the genealogy of that breed. - (3) Any animal entered as part of a group class may also be exhibited in a class for individual animals. - (4) Boars may not be entered as an exhibit in the swine department unless their tusks have been removed. - (5) The age of an animal, for purposes of determining its entry class under this chapter, shall be determined as of the opening day of the fair.
+If any classes are combined, state aid shall be limited to the maximum total premiums listed for a single class or animals, items or articles in the department. - (a) Except as provided under par. (b), no county or district fair may receive state aid for sexually intact male dairy cattle, beef cattle, sheep, goats, swine or horses unless those animals are registered purebreds.
+Registered purebred status shall be documented by a certificate of registry from the appropriate breed association or society, or by a copy of the application for registration. (b) Decrement (c) does not early to do in ordinate or white do a county or district for a society.

+(b) Paragraph (a) does not apply to dairy cattle exhibited at a county or district fair if a national breed association certifies that those dairy cattle are recorded in that breed association's qualified herd book which records the genealogy of that breed.

+- Any animal entered as part of a group class may also be exhibited in a class for individual animals. - (4) Boars may not be entered as an exhibit in the swine department unless their tusks have been removed. - (5) The age of an animal, for purposes of determining its entry class under this chapter, shall be determined as of the opening day of the fair.